bxbrenden/four-equations-puzzle/README.md

 | Row 3    | The first number plus the second number equals the third number. |
 | Column 1 | The first number times the second number equals the third number. |

-To better visualize this, see the picture below:
+To better visualize this, see the below picture of the puzzle with its blocks jumbled:
 ![image of the "Four Equations" puzzle at OMSI](https://github.com/bxbrenden/puzzle-grid/blob/main/four-equations.png)

 ## Motivation